hassan-ali786/hassan-ali786/README.md

 # Hassan Ali

-Aspiring Data Scientist and Machine Learning Engineer with hands-on experience in data analysis, predictive modeling, and deploying machine learning solutions.
+Data Scientist and Machine Learning Engineer with hands-on experience in data analysis, predictive modeling, and deploying machine learning solutions.
 Passionate about solving real-world problems with data and building portfolio-ready machine learning applications.

 ---